9 Amazing Things To Do in Zakopane Poland You Won’t Regret!

 The best part is that you do not have to travel too far for it, since the newly opened Chocholowskie Termy is only 15 km from Zakopane, which means you can get there in no time.

 As you pass through Chocholow village, pay attention to the traditional old wooden Polish houses, which is representative of the identity of the highlanders.
 Some of the best in Poland are found here.

-When you arrive at the thermal baths park, take your pick from the pools, saunas or simply relax at the cafe.
-The place is huge, in fact the largest in Podhale region, and has multiple pool for you to choose from.
+When you arrive at the thermal baths park, take your pick from the pools, saunas, or simply relax at the cafe.
+The place is huge, in fact, the largest in the Podhale region, and has multiple pool for you to choose from.

-Our advice though: avoid the school holidays at all cost.
+Our advice though: avoid the school holidays at all costs.
 The place will be packed!

 Another option that we fancy is the thermal bath in the village of Bukovina.
 While it is a bit further, taking around 25 minutes to reach from Zakopane, Bukowina Termy offers equally good bath pools and lots of other facilities for you to relax.